 - New or updated arts facilities

 - Policies adopted to support arts education

-- Stronger school/community collaborations including partnership with arts and community organizations and higher education institutions
+- Stronger school/community collaborations including partnership with arts and community organizations and high education institutions

 During the two-year program, school districts form a CAPP committee of community stakeholders: individuals with an active and wide-ranging interest in the arts and arts education.
 This CAPP committee has the responsibility to create a comprehensive arts education plan acceptable to the district and community.